 Install Java JDK 8 on CentOS 6

 Step 1.
-Remove the Java 1.6 or 1.7 have been installed already, you can uninstall them using the following commands.
+Remove the Java 1.6 or 1.7 that have been installed already, you can uninstall them using the following commands.

 yum remove java-1.6.0-openjdk yum remove java-1.7.0-openjdk